brnstz/bus/README.md

 system.
 A full configuration for a deploy consists of an inventory file and a `group_vars/` file.
 The included config is called `inventory_vagrant`.
 For security reasons (the API keys), the vars are encrypted in this repo.
-You can create your own config and deploy it locally by doing the following.
+You can create your own config and deploy it locally by doing the following:

 ```bash